 Deterministic data: Information about people that is known for sure

-Deterministic data is digital facts about people that we trust are 100% true.
-Crucially, these facts will never change and the probability that they are true will always be 100%, thus they provide a solid foundation for a multitude of applications in online marketing.
-For example, if we know from a reliable source that a person was a 20 year old female last year then that will always be true.
-We can even be clever and deduce that this year the person is a 21 year old female.
+Deterministic data consists of digital facts about people that we trust are 100% true.
+Crucially, these facts will never change and the probability that they are true will always be 100%, thus, they provide a solid foundation for a multitude of applications in online marketing.
+For example, if we know from a reliable source that a person was a 20-year-old female last year then that will always be true.
+We can even be clever and deduce that this year the person is a 21-year-old female.
 Knowing a person’s true age and gender is certainly of high relevance to online marketeers.
 Going beyond basic demographic information, deterministic data can take infinitely many forms, such as a person's interests, friends, geographical whereabouts etc. In practice, all these facts are linked to something that identifies a person, such as an email address or a cookie ID, which then becomes the real lingua franca of the online marketing industry.

 Why is it important to have deterministic data?
-In a nutshell, deterministic data form a “ground truth” about users that is both useful on its own and has many important downstream applications in online marketing.
+In a nutshell, deterministic data forms a “ground truth” about users that is both useful on its own and has many important downstream applications in online marketing.
 On its own, we can use deterministic data to create granular custom segments.
-For example, we can create a segment of people who we know share an interest in golf.
+For example, we can create a segment of people, who we know, share an interest in golf.
 Now, we could go ahead and target these golf enthusiasts with relevant online campaigns.
 The more deterministic data we have, the larger segments we can create.

 Another use case for deterministic data is campaign validation.
 Let’s look at this use case in more detail.
 After a campaign has ran its course, online marketeers may ask themselves whether the campaign was successful.
 Was it able to reach its intended audience?
 What was the ratio of hits to misses?
 How did the campaign perform with respect to the target group on individual publisher websites?
 All these questions can be answered if we have deterministic data for a sufficiently large subset of the exposed users.